 A dual-assignment contract provides little flexibility for stopping payment for assignments.
 If notice is not provided prior to the penalty-free resignation deadline, the only options for discontinuation include termination, nonrenewal, or resignation of the contract.

 Supplemental duty assignments are at-will and do not provide property rights to continuation.
 At any time the employee may resign or the district may terminate the supplemental duty and the pay associated with the supplemental duty.
 Pay may be prorated if an employee does not complete the assignment.
 If a duty is partially completed, calculating prorated payment may present challenges.
 Conducting meetings, practices, and other training should be considered when determining how much is owed.
 Reduction of pay associated with a supplemental duty after the penalty-free resignation date could lead to a legal challenge, and a district should seek advice of local counsel.

-If you assign duties at will and have not used written agreements in the past, it is advisable to utilize supplemental duty assignments for the 2020–2021 school year.
+If you assign duties at will and have not used written agreements in the past, it is advisable to utilize supplemental duty assignments.

 Cancelling a stipend for a supplemental duty assignment should be handled with caution.
 The decision to not pay a stipend may help the district’s financial outlook but may negatively impact the district’s ability to recruit and retain quality staff for these positions in the future.

 The stipend is reflective of an individual’s commitment to the sport or activity before, during, and after the actual competition or event.
-Remember, even while school facilities are closed, coaches, band directors, and other sponsors have continued their work with students to prepare them for future opportunities.
+Remember, even while an extracurricular activity may be interrupted, coaches, band directors, and other sponsors continue their work with students to prepare them for future opportunities.